 Public Safety Lifeline Volunteer 2015 Award Winners

-Emergency Social Services – Moira Clark (NEA)
+Emergency Support Services – Moira Clark (NEA)

 Moira was born in Scotland and came from a family of 10, living on a farm where there were always a lot of emergencies.
 Moira started responding to emergencies at a young age: when she was just 12 years old, their house caught fire and she had to rescue her sister whose dress was on fire; she grabbed her and threw her out into the snow.